njali2001/popsom/README.md

 149       2  2  4
 ```

+> Return:
+  - a dataframe containing the projection onto the map for each observation.

 **Returns the contents of a neuron at (x,y) on the map as a vector**
 ```python
 m.neuron(6,3)
 array([ 5.21176518,  2.61068045,  3.63423014,  1.18464818])
 ```

+> Parameters:
+  - x - map x-coordinate of neuron.
+  - y - map y-coordinate of neuron.

+> Return:
+  - a vector representing the neuron.

 ## Reference Thesis
 [Yuan, Li](mailto:li_yuan@my.uri.edu), "[Implementation of Self-Organizing Maps with Python](https://digitalcommons.uri.edu/theses/1244)" (2018).